 A: Since the modules which drive your custom code are changing, you need to understand and test functionality that’s specific to your website.
 Regressions can occur when there’s incomplete organisational knowledge of what custom functionality exists, or how it should work.
 Talk to your development partner or team about automated test coverage in order to drive quality assurance in your project.

 A: It’s the responsible thing to do for security reasons plus you’ll get the latest features.
 Being on the latest version means your site will continue to be supported.
 Participating agencies have agreed to stay on supported versions, largely for security reasons.
 Upgrading to CWP 2.x is like upgrading your computer’s operating system—it’s a short term inconvenience for a longer term gain.

-A: The CWP 1.9 recipe version will be supported until the end of September 2020.
+A: The CWP 1.x will be supported until June 2021 with CWP recipe versions 1.9 onwards.
 Refer to the CWP Releases and Changelogs for support timelines on specific release versions.

 A: It depends on the complexity of your website, upgrades range from several developer-days to developer-months.

 A: Contact vendors on the Web Services Panel (WSP) or your vendor of choice for an estimate that is sufficiently accurate for your budgeting purposes.

 |Degree of code customisation||Little to no custom code||Low to moderate amount of custom code||Moderate to high amount of custom code||Highly customised code base and complex integrations|

 |Modules||Using Wātea theme||Some well maintained open source modules||Modules that haven’t been open sourced|

 |Recipe||Using a standard ‘recipe’||Using a modified ‘recipe’||Using a unique ‘recipe’|

 A: As your website evolves, existing code can become obsolete, non-performant, and unsecure.
 This means that the structure of your website can lose shape and become disordered.